Best Banana Pudding Cupcakes

-A Banana Pudding Cupcake with delicious homemade banana pudding flavor through and through.
-This is a moist cupcake filled with warm homemade banana pudding, sitting on a graham cracker crust, topped with meringue, making this truly a Banana Pudding delight!
+These delicious banana pudding cupcakes are filled with homemade banana pudding flavor through and through.
+This is a moist cupcake filled with warm homemade banana pudding, sitting on a graham cracker crust, topped with meringue.
+A for sure crowd pleasing dessert.

 - 2 cups milk